 medicaid paying accident costs

-If you didn’t file your bills with Medicaid right away, it may still be possible.
 Talk to the healthcare provider and ask them to file the bill with Medicaid.
 If the healthcare provider tries to argue that Medicaid can’t be used to pay for accidents, they are wrong.
 Don’t let them strong-arm you into forgoing using Medicaid when you are eligible.

-However, if you use Medicaid to pay for medical expenses after an accident, the accident must be reported to the Centers for Medicare & Medicaid Services.
+If you use Medicaid to pay for medical expenses after an accident, you must report it to the Centers for Medicare & Medicaid Services Benefits Coordination and Recovery Center.

 What Happens After Medicaid Pays My Accident Medical Expenses?

-After An Accident, Call Joye Law Firm
+After an Accident, Call Joye Law Firm

 About the Author